tbalz2319/RapidRepoPull/README.md

 - The text file must reside in the same directory as rapid.py and can be called anything

+- The example file "bob.txt" is there to testing an example purposes

     ```python rapid.py -f bob.txt -t 25```

 ## Update Program